 This will also apply to children wishing to transfer from the Nursery to the infant department, (Reception).
 An appropriate form will be issued to parents wishing to apply for a place in the infant department for their child.

 There is no designated priority area for the nursery.
-The children may be admitted from the age of 3+ for either the morning or the afternoon session.
+Children may be admitted from the age of 3+ for either the morning or the afternoon session.
 Each session lasts 3 hours.
 Children aged 4+ will be admitted to Reception, subject to available space.

 All children admitted to school should be toilet trained, unless there is a medical condition that would prevent this.